 If you or a loved one has been bitten or injured by a dog, contact the Law Offices of James Scott Farrin immediately.
 We have handled many dog bite cases, and we will listen to the details of your case and give you a free evaluation of your claim.
-If you decide to file a dog bite claim, we work on a contingency fee basis so you will not have to pay anything up front.2 We only get paid an attorney’s fee if we recover compensation for you.
+If you decide to file a dog bite claim, we work on a contingency fee basis so you will not have to pay for a lawyer upfront.2 We only get paid an attorney’s fee if we recover compensation for you.

 What Are the Dog Bite Laws in South Carolina?

 The laws that cover dog bites and attacks differ by state.
 If you have been attacked by a dog In South Carolina, the law states that the dog’s owner, or handler, can be found liable for your injuries if the following three conditions exist:

 - Your injuries were caused by the dog bite or attack.

 - You were not trespassing when attacked by the dog.